nidjo-was-taken/battle-pet-tamers/readme.md

 ## World/Azeroth Mapping Special Cases

 - When viewing Azeroth (`mapID == 947`):
-  - Only active quests are shown, and only when `BattlePetDailyTamerSettings.OnAzerothMap` is true.
+  - Only active quests are shown, and only when `BattlePetTamersSettings.OnAzerothMap` is true.
   - Coordinates are mapped via `tamer:GetAzerothMapPos(y, x, transforms)` using `tamer.azerothTransforms` with the intentional `(y,x)` order.

 - Fallbacks for `C_Map` conversion: